Biased Federated Learning under Wireless Heterogeneity: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we theoretically study the convergence behavior of the presented FL schemes.
-Since the FL updates under both schemes can be cast in the general form \eqref{Biased_GD}, we adopt a unified convergence framework, where participation levels are given by $p_m{=}\frac{\alpha_m}{\alpha}$ or $p_m{=} \frac{\beta_m}{\nu_m}$, and the variance of the gradient estimation is captured in Lemmas \ref{OTA_variance_lemma} and \ref{Dig_variance_lemma}, for the OTA and digital schemes, respectively.
-To study convergence to $\mathbf{w}^*$, we use the FL model ``optimality error" $\mathbb{E}\left[\Vert \mathbf{w}_{t} - \mathbf{w}^* \Vert^2 \right]$, quantifying the expected deviation between the FL model $\mathbf{w}_t$ and the global minimizer.
-We are now ready to present our main convergence result.
-Its proof is provided in Appendix A. \begin{theorem} With local objective functions $f_{m}(\mathbf{w})$ satisfying Assumptions 1--3, a fixed learning step size $\eta \in \left[0, \frac{2}{\mu + L}\right]$, and $\mathbf{w}_0 \in \mathcal{W}$, the optimality error after $t$ FL rounds satisfies
+Since both schemes follow the update rule in \eqref{Biased_GD}, we adopt a unified convergence framework, where average device participation levels are given by $p_m{=}\frac{\alpha_m}{\alpha}$ or $p_m{=} \frac{\beta_m}{\nu_m}$, and the variance of the global gradient estimation is captured in Lemmas \ref{OTA_variance_lemma} and \ref{Dig_variance_lemma}, for the OTA and digital schemes, respectively. \addb{We now state the assumptions used to establish convergence for the two cases of interest, namely, the strongly convex case and the non-convex case.} \begin{Ass}[Both cases] Each local objective function $f_m(\cdot)$ is $L$-smooth, that is, for all $m \in [N]$, $f_m$ satisfies